-How to learn a language on your own – The Ultimate Guide (Part 1 – Laying the Foundation)
+Laying the Foundation For Learning a Language – How to learn a language on your own (Part 1)

 It’s like standing in front of the dark forest.
 You know that you have to get through it in order to get what you want.

 But it’s scary and lonely, and you’re hungry, and… look!
 What a mess!
 I must clean my room and do some other … stuff.
 The point is – not knowing the way is probably one of the biggest obstacles on the way to master the language.

 And that’s the ultimate goal of this series of articles – to show you where to start, what to do and what to avoid.
 Each part of the series is devoted to a different issue.